anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

     - method saveGame() has helper methods saveGameInfo(), saveBlockInfo() and closeOutputStream().
     - method loadGame() has helper methods copyGameInfo() and copyBlockInfo().
     - method onUpdate() has helper methods handleBlockHit() and handleBlockType().

+- GameEngine Class:
+  - Since GameEngine is only used once in the Main class, it was converted to a singleton class.
+The getInstance method is synchronized, which is good for ensuring that only one instance of GameEngine class is created even in a multithreaded environment.
+  - flag variable 'paused' introduced.
+Used by most threads in the GameEngine class to ensure the game is not paused before executing their respective instructions.
+  - methods pause() and resume() added to alter the paused variable.
+This is later called in the Main class to pause the game.

 - Block Class